-Many vendors (our competitors) will guarantee 24 hours turnaround time on drug testing.
-This is impossible and e7 Health will not make this claim.
-We will make sure the turnaround on drug testing is just as quick as possible to insure an accurate result.
-A delayed accurate result if far better than and inaccurate rushed result.
-Our drug testing specimens are shipped to our laboratory with overnight courier service and most negative specimens (90%) will be reported the next business day.
-We have the fastest drug testing turnaround time in Las Vegas.
+Many vendors (our competitors) will guarantee 24 hours turnaround time on lab based drug testing.
+This is impossible.
+However, e7 Health offers an instant urine drug test where negative results are received same day as testing.
+Our lab based drug testing specimens are shipped to our laboratory with overnight courier service and most negative specimens (90%) will be reported usually within 5-10 business days.
+We will make sure the turnaround on drug testing is just as quick as possible to ensure accurate results.
+We have the fastest lab based and instant drug testing turnaround times in Las Vegas!

 e7 Health provides DOT drug testing for companies regulated by the United States Department of Transportation.
 These regulations require the DOT drug testing and much more: alcohol testing, random drug and alcohol testing, consortium random testing pools, written drug and alcohol testing policies, supervisor training and much more. e7 Health works with DOT regulated employers to maintain a safe workplace, insure compliance with the regulations and to reduce the employer exposure to liability.